 1. Only wash what is dirty

 Even though it may seem obvious, a lot of people tend to throw clothing in the dirty laundry basket that was barely worn.
 Keep in mind that the more you wash your clothing, the more worn it gets.

 The first time you wash your clothes is fundamental, because this is where you could damage the color, elastic, and other chemical products that have treated the fabric.
 Keeping this in mind, it’s best to carefully read the label that indicates the necessary care instructions.

 3. Separate white clothing from darks

 Even though we live in a fast-paced world that causes us to ignore this traditional trick, it’s important to follow through with it.
-This will help you wash colored clothing with the products and processes necessary to maintain their color.
+This will help you wash colored clothing with the products and processes necessary in order to maintain their color.